leancodepl/corelibrary/docs/cqrs/pipeline/adding_custom_middlewares.md

 Moreover, CoreLibrary provides extension methods for `HttpContext`, which can be useful when creating middlewares:

-* `GetCQRSEndpoint()`: This method allows access to metadata about the endpoint, providing details such as object types, result types, and handler types involved in the request.
+* `GetCQRSEndpoint()`: This method returns [CQRSObjectMetadata] which provides access to metadata about the endpoint, providing details such as object types, result types, and handler types involved in the request.

-* `GetCQRSRequestPayload()`: By using this `HttpContext` extension method, you can retrieve information about the request payload and the execution result, if the request was handled.
+* `GetCQRSRequestPayload()`: This `HttpContext` extension method, returns [CQRSRequestPayload] which contains information about the request payload and the execution result, if the request was handled.

 After configuration above, you can integrate `EmployeeBlockerMiddleware` into the pipeline as follows: